patternfly/training-scenarios/html-css/override-extend-variables/step2-instructions.md

 <strong>Hint:</strong> `<div class="pf-c-card__header pf-c-title pf-m-xl">`

-When the server reloads, you should see something like this:
+When the preview reloads, it should look something like this:
 <img src="override-extend-variables/assets/devconf-artboard-2.png" alt="card with new link color." style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />